yottii/ReverseEngineering/frida-iOS/README.md

 ## description
-it is programs that can hook for iOS application by using FRIDA.<br>
+I explain about it code that is written by the python3.<br>